aldente0630/state-farm-detection/README.md

 ## Experimental Setup
 * [EfficientNet-B0](https://arxiv.org/abs/1905.11946) was used as the base model.
 On top of that, fully connected layers and dropout layers were added.
 * The batch size was set to 32, the number of epochs was set to 500, and an early stopping option was applied.
-* [A cosine decay schedule with restarts](https://arxiv.org/pdf/1608.03983.pdf) was used.
+* [A Cosine Decay Schedule with Restarts](https://arxiv.org/pdf/1608.03983.pdf) was used.
 In this case, the initial learning rate was set to 0.001 and the first decay step was set to 1,000.
 * The images were resized to 224 x 224 and image data augmentation through rotation, scaling, and shifting was applied.
 Below are examples of data augmentation.

 ![Augmentation](./imgs/state-farm-detection1.jpg)